BEST INCOMING NEW CARS

 The timing of Subaru’s 50th anniversary couldn’t be more appropriate given the desperate need for passion within the brand.
 After many long years of blandness trickling in via the Toyota I.V. drip, it’s about time.

-Happily, they’ve finally turbocharged the Outback, a new Impreza is coming in late 2023 and the new WRX (now including a Sportwagon) gets all the hot bits they would have put on an STi anyway. the flame is returning, slowly.
+Happily, they’ve finally turbocharged the Outback, a new Impreza has finally arrived and the new WRX (now including a Sportwagon) gets all the hot bits they would have put on an STi anyway.
+The flame is returning, slowly.

 Next, they just need to wedge that same WRX-derived 2.4-litre turbocharged Boxer engine into the Forester, call it the XT and glory shall be restored.